omarbitar97/Card-War-Game/README.md

 Project Overview:

 This project started as a technical assignment for a senior unity developer position - build a simple but complete Unity game that uses real-time API calls.
-I chose a card battle mechanic since I've always been a fan of card games like Hearthstone and Magic, but wanted something that could be built in a limited timeframe.

 How to Play:
 1. Click "Draw Card" to begin each round